Equal Pay for Equal Work - Employment Standards Service (ESS)

 What does the Equal Pay for Equal Work Law cover?

-The Maryland Equal Pay for Equal Work law prohibits an employer from discriminating between employees by:
+The Maryland Equal Pay for Equal Work law or Maryland Igual Remuneración por Igual Tarea (currently in the process of being revised) prohibits an employer from discriminating between employees by:

-- paying a wage to employees of one sex or gender identity at a rate less than the rate paid to other employees under certain circumstances; and
+- paying a wage to employees of one sex or gender identity at a rate less than the rate paid to other employees under certain circumstances; or

 - providing less favorable employment opportunities as defined by the law, based on sex and gender identity.